 The publishing and broadcasting industries have been experimenting with a variety of subscription strategies, from less rigid to more porous ones.
 But unlike any of these, the music industry has one key advantage when implementing a paywall: its entertainment value, and as a result, its intrinsically more social nature.

-If, let’s say, you are a beloved world-wide singer and you want to erect a hard paywall on your website, completely ignoring the potential of social media, then honestly speaking, you are doomed to anonymity.
+If let’s say, you are a beloved worldwide singer and you want to erect a hard paywall on your website, completely ignoring the potential of social media, then honestly speaking, you are doomed to anonymity.

-But what if, instead of turning your back to your audience or putting it behind a traditional paywall, you engage with them at grassroots level?
+But what if, instead of turning your back to your audience or putting it behind a traditional paywall, you engage with them at the grassroots level?
 What if you, as an artist, explain to your fans why in a morally fair world they should support you by paying a fair amount when accessing your website and benefiting from your creative output?

 We are aware so far of Spotify, iTunes, Pandora and other subscription models but the truth is that every artist could have their own managed subscription model.

 Do these steps mean you are going to be successful?
-Going back to people, one of the most important resources mentioned in this article, it all depends on how engaged you are with your audience.
+Going back to people, one of the most critical resources mentioned in this article, it all depends on how engaged you are with your audience.
 Music, as we all know, is about emotional engagement: how well do you communicate with your fans?
-How trusted is your brand as an artist and how do your fans respond to changes?
+How trusted is your brand as an artist, and how do your fans respond to changes?

-How ready are our artists to make these changes and what would this mean in the bigger context?
-If all media industries – publishing, music, broadcasting – are going to adopt various monetisation models does it mean we are heading towards a “pay for society”?
+How ready are our artists to make these changes, and what would this mean in the bigger context?
+If all media industries – publishing, music, broadcasting – are going to adopt various monetisation models, does it mean we are heading towards a “pay for society”?
 If no, why and if yes, how long will it take to get there?